Emily Haines

 Emily Savitri Haines (born 25 January 1974) is a Canadian singer and songwriter.
 She is the lead singer, keyboardist and songwriter of the rock band Metric and a member of the musical collective Broken Social Scene.
 As a solo artist, she has performed under her own name and as Emily Haines & The Soft Skeleton.
-Haines possesses the vocal range of a mezzo-soprano.
+Haines possesses the vocal range of a soprano.

 Early life

 Born in New Delhi, and raised in Fenelon Falls, Ontario, Haines is a dual citizen of Canada and the United States (her parents were both born in the US).
-She is the daughter of Canadian poet Paul Haines; her mother founded a school for under-privileged children in India.
+She is the daughter of Canadian poet Paul Haines and activist Jo Hayward-Haines who founded a school for under-privileged children in India.
 Her middle name, Savitri, is from Savitri: A Legend and a Symbol, an epic poem by Sri Aurobindo.
 Her sister is the Canadian television journalist Avery Haines and her brother is Tim Haines, owner of Bluestreak Records in Peterborough, Ontario, Canada.

 Haines grew up in a house rich with experimental art and musical expression and her early influences included Carla Bley, Robert Wyatt, and PJ Harvey.
 She studied drama at the Etobicoke School of the Arts (ESA), where she met Amy Millan and Kevin Drew, with whom she would later collaborate in Broken Social Scene (co-founded by Drew).
 During their time at ESA, Haines and Millan formed their first band together.

 Haines attended the University of British Columbia in Vancouver between 1992 and 1993, and Montreal's Concordia University between 1995 and 1996.
 In 1996, she distributed a limited-edition album entitled Cut in Half and Also Double that included songs written and recorded during her student years.